Structured Binary Neural Networks for Image Recognition: Abstract

 \section{Abstract}

 In this paper, we propose to train binarized convolutional neural networks (CNNs) that are of significant importance for deploying deep learning to mobile devices with limited power capacity and computing resources.
 Previous works on quantizing CNNs often seek to approximate the floating-point information of weights and/or activations using a set of discrete values.
 Such methods, termed value approximation here, typically are built on the same network architecture of the full-precision counterpart.
-Instead, we take a new ``structure approximation'' view for network quantization---it is possible and valuable to exploit flexible architecture transformation when learning low-bit networks, which can achieve even better performance than the original networks in some cases.
+Instead, we take a new ``structured approximation'' view for network quantization --- it is possible and valuable to exploit flexible architecture transformation when learning low-bit networks, which can achieve even better performance than the original networks in some cases.
 In particular, we propose a ``group decomposition'' strategy, termed GroupNet, which divides a network into desired groups.
 Interestingly, with our GroupNet strategy, each full-precision group can be effectively reconstructed by aggregating a set of homogeneous binary branches.
-We also propose to learn effective connections among groups to improve the representation capability.

-\major{To improve the model capacity, we propose to dynamically execute sparse binary branches conditioned on input features while preserving the computational cost.} More importantly, the proposed GroupNet shows strong flexibility for a few vision tasks.
+We also propose to learn effective connections among groups to improve the representation capability. \major{To improve the model capacity, we propose to dynamically execute sparse binary branches conditioned on input features while preserving the computational cost.} More importantly, the proposed GroupNet shows strong flexibility for a few vision tasks.
 For instance, we extend the GroupNet for accurate semantic segmentation by embedding the rich context into the binary structure.
 The proposed GroupNet also shows strong performance on object detection.
-Experiments on image classification, semantic segmentation, and object detection tasks demonstrate the superior performance of the proposed methods over various quantized networks in the literature. \bohan{Moreover, the speedup and memory cost evaluation comparing with related quantization strategies is analyzed on GPU platforms, which serves as a strong benchmark for further research.}
+Experiments on image classification, semantic segmentation, and object detection tasks demonstrate the superior performance of the proposed methods over various quantized networks in the literature.
+Moreover, the speedup and runtime memory cost evaluation comparing with related quantization strategies is analyzed on GPU platforms, which serves as a strong benchmark for further research.